learngenomics/learngenomics.dev/docs/01-biological-foundations/02-the-central-dogma.md

 ## The Bakery Revisited

 Let's continue to build upon our bakery analogy.
-We covered that DNA represents the complete recipe book for our bakery.
+In the previous chapter, we covered that DNA represents the complete recipe book for our bakery.
 In practice, this recipe book is kept locked away in the back office of the bakery (the nucleus of a cell).
 Only a few special staff members are allowed to go into the back office and read from the master recipe book.
 Rather than take the entire book out of the office when they leave, these staff members _transcribe_ a copy of a particular recipe on a piece of paper (analogous to RNA transcripts).
 These working copies of the the recipe are then carried out of the back office are given to the baking staff.
 Last, the baking staff uses these working copies to bake any number of physical cakes (analogous to proteins).
 Eventually, the working copies of the recipes are worn out and degrade.

 A few important points as we expand our understanding: